 Who may come, you ask?
 Everyone is invited!
-Teens can come without an adult but those in 6th grade and under need to bring your own adult who will be responsible for you.
+Teens can come without an adult but those aged 6-12 will need to bring your own adult who will be responsible for you.

 You must bring your own HEAVY winter gear.
-If you have a helmet, bring it, but if not one will be provided.
+If you have a helmet, bring it!
+If not, one will be provided.
 Food will also be provided and is always yummy.